 Axis PTZ cameras with OptimizedIR use heatpipes for conducting LED-generated heat away from both the sensor and the LEDs, allowing those to maintain a suitable operating temperature.
-This enables the sensor to produce high-quality, low-noise images, and ensures a long LED lifetime.
+This enables the sensor to produce high-quality, low-noise images, and ensures long LED life.
 The heat management solution also enables a compact and directionally discreet dome design, which, together with the near-infrared lighting of OptimizedIR, provides fully discreet surveillance.